 - improve our Services.

-We may only use this optional data with your consent.
+We will only use this optional data with your consent.

-Where you provide us with personal data about someone else, for example other authorised users of our Services, your employees and your customers/suppliers, you must have their consent or a valid legal reasons to use their personal data.
+Where you provide us with personal data about someone else, for example other authorised users of our Services, your employees and your customers/suppliers, you must have their consent or a valid legal reason to do so and to use their personal data.

 We do anonymise personal data so that we can use it to understand our customers and how our Services are used, for internal development and training and to demonstrate our Services.
 We may make that anonymised information available to others.

 How, when and for how long we collect personal data